 EPF Withdrawal and Tax Filing: What You Need to Know

-If you have withdrawn your EPF before five years of continuous service and it is taxable, you must report the withdrawal in your Income Tax Return (ITR).
+If you have withdrawn your EPF before five years of continuous service and you incur income tax on your EPF withdrawal, you must report the withdrawal in your Income Tax Return (ITR).
 The total withdrawn amount should be split correctly across income heads such as ‘Income from Salary’ and ‘Income from Other Sources’.
 This ensures you calculate your liability accurately using an income tax calculator.

 Also, remember that even if TDS has been deducted, you might still owe more tax depending on your income slab.
 On the other hand, if your total income is below the exemption limit, you can claim a refund for the TDS paid.
 Always keep your Form 16/EPF withdrawal statements for tax filing.